This vegan pumpkin skillet cornbread is moist and slightly sweet. It’s also gluten-free! A perfect side dish for your holiday table.

-Like many food bloggers, I spend most of August diligently waiting for the moment when it will be seasonally appropriate to start putting pumpkin in anything and everything.
+Like many bakers, I spend most of August waiting for the moment when it will be seasonally appropriate to start putting pumpkin in anything and everything.
 Today, the first day of October, feels more than timely.
-Let orange-hued baking commence with this vegan, gluten free pumpkin skillet cornbread!
+Let the orange-hued treats commence.

 This is the perfect side dish for chili, soup, or stew.
-While you won’t exactly taste pumpkin in the bread, you will see a lovely, golden hue when the skillet comes out of the oven, and you may catch the very slight hint of cinnamon that I added to the recipe.
-It’s enough to make it taste like fall, but not enough for the cornbread to taste like a traditional pumpkin or apple loaf.
+While you won’t exactly taste pumpkin in the bread, you will see a lovely, golden hue when the skillet comes out of the oven.
+And you may taste more sweetness than is present in my regular whole grain cornbread.

-Yum.
-This is a perfect snack, a delightful light breakfast, or the ideal side for soup, stew, curries, baked beans, or chili.
-It’s going to be a regular in my home all through the fall and winter, and I hope it might end up on your table soon, too.
+This sweet smelling, delightful bread is going to be a regular in my home all through the fall and winter.
+I hope it might end up on your table soon, too.

-If you make it, I’d love to hear what you think.
-In the meantime, I’ll see you this weekend for weekend reading, and then for menu plan Monday after that!
+If you make it, I’d love to hear what you think!
 Enjoy the end of your week.